-There is quite a bit of discussion happening in the last couple years regarding big business privacy regarding their user’s information.
+There is quite a bit of discussion happening in the last couple years around big business privacy regarding their user’s information.
 In those discussions, we assume the company is doing everything in their power to keep users’ information and data safe.
 By default we then expect small businesses to leveraging information technology to our advantage and our safety.

 However, the reality is that not all small businesses have embraced technology yet, or have fully considered how to protect their business and customer data.
 The fact of the matter is that as a small business owner your competitors are moving quickly.
 They are integrating new technologies into their business models and making their customer interaction more convenient, positive and secure.
 They have digitized their records, automated their scheduling and made back-office procedures more efficient.

 If you haven’t reviewed your IT needs and maintenance options you are falling behind.
 So, it’s time to get your small business IT game on!